virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-11-8-discord-servers-for-research-and-creative-inspiration.md

 2. Knowledge is a privilege.
 3. Knowledge means nothing without context.

 The Lightshine Chamber contains both general channels for discussion and sharing and more specialized channels on topics such as surveillance, memetics, and anime.
 Resources that are posted in the discord server are organized in a shared are.na group for easy reference.
-Learn more about the tenets of Lightshine Chamber, their server events, and archive of resources by joining the discord server.
+Learn more about the tenets of Lightshine Chamber, their server events, and their archive of resources by joining the discord server.

 <a href="https://discord.gg/fC4pbX6Wz4" class="btn btn-primary mb-5" target="_blank">discord invite</a>